wirecard/wpp-integration-demo-php/README.md

 * Sofort.
 (Klarna Group)
 * Paysafecard
 * Przelewy24
+* EPS

-You will find examples for each payment type in this demo project.
+You will find examples for each payment method in this demo project.
 Furthermore you can register SEPA Direct Debit payments via the Austrian acquirer Hobex.
 If you use Hobex you have to choose `hobex-vt` as payment method instead of `sepadirectdebit`.

 ### Credit card brands